-Landlords controlled their tenants' use of many natural resources.
+At cottages such as Puiteachen, landlords controlled their tenants' use of many natural resources.

 A lease would list exactly what a tenant's privileges were and what access they had to the estate's natural resources; for example, it might state that they could fish a certain section of a river.
 The tenant's access to timber was not an exception.